Vehicle immobiliser installation Wellington

 Immobiliser fixed to under-dash bracket

-What is a Vehicle Immobiliser?
+What is a vehicle immobiliser?

 An immobiliser is an electronic security device that prevents your car from starting without the correct key or remote.
 It’s one of the most effective deterrents against vehicle theft, reducing theft risk by up to 90%.